ashgreat/gsf/README.md

-# GSF: Generalized Stochastic Frontier Analysis
+# gsf: Generalized Stochastic Frontier Analysis

 This R package implements the Generalized Stochastic Frontier (GSF) model with input-specific inefficiencies as described in Kumbhakar and Tsionas (2021).
 It uses `rstan` for Bayesian estimation.